memsql/singlestore-spark-connector/README.md

 | `parallelRead.tableCreationTimeoutMS`             | Number of milliseconds reader will wait for the result table creation when the `ReadFromAggregators` feature is used; 0 means no timeout (default: `0`)
 | `parallelRead.tableCreationTimeoutMaterializedMS` | Number of milliseconds reader will wait for the result table creation when the `ReadFromAggregatorsMaterialized` feature is used; 0 means no timeout (default: `0`)
 | `parallelRead.repartition`                        | Repartition data before reading it (default: `false`)
+| `parallelRead.repartition.columns`                | Comma separated list of column names that are used for repartitioning, if `parallelRead.repartition` is enabled.
+By default, repartitioning is done using an additional column with `RAND()` value.
 | `overwriteBehavior`                               | Specify the behavior during Overwrite; one of `dropAndCreate`, `truncate`, `merge` (default: `dropAndCreate`)
 | `truncate`                                        | :warning: **Deprecated option, please use `overwriteBehavior` instead** Truncate instead of drop an existing table during Overwrite (default: false)
 | `loadDataCompression`                             | Compress data on load; one of (`GZip`, `LZ4`, `Skip`) (default: GZip)